JamesRyanVan/Python-PacManAI/README.md

 Python pacman is a traditional pacman game, auto completed by search and agent algorithms.
 Each of the following sub heading is a seperate 'project'.

+##### Techical Details

+The Pac-Man projects are written in Python 2.7 and do not depend on any packages external to a standard Python distribution.

 ## Search

 Search implements depth-first, breadth-first, uniform cost, and A* search algorithms.
 These algorithms are used to solve navigation and traveling salesman problems in the Pacman world.
 These search alogorithms use functions from a node class, which helps store and track data.

+To read the full search project details and problems, download search.html from the instructions folder.

-To test search.py, you can use the following commands (easy to hard mazes):
+##### To test search.py, you can use the following commands (easy to hard mazes):

 - python pacman.py
 - python pacman.py --layout testMaze --pacman GoWestAgent